Hyeong: Black Belt forms

-Choe-Yeong (or Choi-Yong) is named after General Choe Yong, Premier and Commander-in Chief of the armed forces during the 14th century Goryeo Dynasty.
-Choi Yong was greatly respected for his loyalty, patriotism, and humility.
-He was executed by subordinate commanders headed by General Yi Seonggye, who later became the first king of the Joseon Dynasty.
+Choe-Yeong (or Choi-Yong) is named after General Ch'oe Yŏng, Premier and Commander-in Chief of the armed forces during the 14th century Goryeo dynasty.
+Ch'oe Yŏng was greatly respected for his loyalty, patriotism, and humility.
+He was executed by subordinate commanders headed by General Yi Sŏng-gye, who later became the first king of the Joseon dynasty.